ottogroup/flink-spector/README.md

 ### Manual Build:
 1. Clone this repo: `git clone https://github.com/ottogroup/flink-spector`.

-> Note: The current build works with Flink version 0.10.1.
+> Note: The current build works with Flink version 1.0.0.
-> If you're using Flink 0.10.0, clone the `flink-0.10.0` branch.
+> If you're using an older version, clone the matching branch.

 2. Build with maven: `maven install`.
 3. Include in your project's pom.xml: